Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Introduction

 \section{Introduction}

-General relativity (GR) stands as one of the most successful physical theories to date and has withstood a multitude of experimental tests see \cite{Will:2014kxa,Berti:2015itd}.
+General relativity (GR) stands as one of the most successful physical theories to date and has withstood a multitude of experimental tests \LM{(see \cite{Will:2014kxa,Berti:2015itd})}.
 As a result, it is widely accepted as the predominant theory of gravity.
 It does however leave several open questions about the nature of cosmological evolution and dark energy as well as the failure to derive a quantized theory of gravity.
 GR also has unreconciled singularities in the centre of black holes and at the big bang.
-A vast amount of modifications to general relativity have been put forward to patch these shortcomings (see \cite{Clifton:2011jh} for a review).
-Historically one of the first ones is Einstein--Cartan (EC) gravity\footnote{For an interesting historic recount of letters between Cartan and Einstein, see \cite{Cartan_Einstein_Letters}}, which is the subject of this work (for a review see \cite{HehlReview76}). \\
+A vast amount of \LMtwo{alternatives and equivalents} to general relativity have been put forward to patch these shortcomings (see \cite{Clifton:2011jh} for a review).
+Historically one of the first is Einstein--Cartan (EC) gravity\footnote{For an interesting historic recount of letters between Cartan and Einstein, see \cite{Cartan_Einstein_Letters}}, which is the subject of this work (for a review see \cite{HehlReview76}). \LMtwo{It is completely equivalent to GR in vacuum.
+However when matter is present, the two theories differ.} \\

 In the leading paradigm to describe gravity, curvature is used to describe how matter and spacetime interact.
 However, curvature is only one of three possible geometric properties of spacetime, which are determined by the spacetime connection.
 Given a metric $g$, a connection $\nabla$ has three purely geometric properties: Curvature, torsion and non-metricity.
 Curvature describes the failure of the associated parallel transport to commute, i.e. $\nabla_\mu\nabla_\nu \neq \nabla_\nu\nabla_\mu$.
 Torsion describes the failure of parallel transport parallelograms to close.
 Non-metricity corresponds to the failure of the covariant derivative of the metric to vanish, i.e. $\nabla g \neq 0$.
 It is related to the (invariance of the) measured length under parallel transport. \\ The Levi--Civita connection $\nabla_{LC}$ is the unique connection such that there is no torsion and $\nabla g = 0$.
 The connection coefficients of $\nabla_{LC}$, the Christoffel symbols, are symmetric in their lower two indices, i.e. $\Gamma^{\sigma}_{\mu\nu} = \Gamma^{\sigma}_{\nu\mu}$.
 The torsion of a connection can be expressed as the antisymmetric part of the connection coefficients.
 Even if we assume metric-compatibility -- which we do throughout this work -- a general connection can have both curvature and torsion. \\